gamingrobot/WotMiniMapMaker/readme.txt

 - set WoT installation path in makeMiniMaps.sh (Linux only)

 Usage (Windows):
-unpack all packages and put the maps into mapsRaw remove all .chunk .cdata files via del /S *.chunk from the mapsRaw directory run imgconverter.bat to convert all dds to png then copy all arena_defs from res/scripts/arena_defs run fixdefnames.py to fix the arena_defs names run usexmlconverter.bat to convert all xml to readable run makemaps.py copy all maps to gridding in run gridding.py move all out to mapsFinal
+- unpack all packages and put the maps into mapsRaw
+- remove all .chunk .cdata files via del /S *.chunk from the mapsRaw directory
+- run imgconverter.bat to convert all dds to png
+- copy all arena_defs from res/scripts/arena_defs
+- run fixdefnames.py to fix the arena_defs names
+- run usexmlconverter.bat to convert all xml to readable
+- run makemaps.py
+- copy all maps to gridding in
+- run gridding.py
+- move all out to mapsFinal

 Usage (Linux):
 - execute makeMiniMaps.sh
 - optionally execute renameJpg.sh

 Requirements:
 - Python 2.x